doitian/animagus-xi/animagus-lua/README.md

 ```
 eval $(luarocks --lua-dir=/usr/local/opt/lua@5.1 path)
-lua5.1 compiler.lua main.lua main.bin
+lua5.1 compiler.lua main.lua
 ```

-- `main.lua` is the path to the input lua file
+The parameter `main.lua` is the path to the input lua file.
+The compiler will print the Animagus AST JSON on screen.
-- `main.bin` is the path to the generated AST file

 ## Example